hoangchu/xview-codesamples/README.md

 [Example Controller derived class](https://github.com/hoangchu/xview-codesamples/blob/master/Source/Templating/Controllers/IntranetController.cs).

 ## ViewMapper
+By default Page Templates are mapped to View classes inside the PageViews subnamespace while Component Templates are mapped to View classes inside ComponentViews subnamespace.
+The mapping of Templates to Views is done automatically by the default ViewMapper class.

-Each Compound Template in Tridion is mapped with a View in an XView class library implementation.
-The mapping is done by the default ViewMapper via the Controller.
-The default View mapping logic is based on Template and View naming convention.
+The default mapping logic is based on Template and View naming convention.

 Examples: